 9.1 By Orthodontix.
-Subject to Section 9.4, Orthodontix shall indemnify, defend and hold Embassy, its directors, officers, shareholders, attorneys, agents and affiliates, harmless from and against any and all losses, costs, liabilities, damages, and expenses (including legal and other expenses incident thereto) of every kind, nature and description, including any undisclosed liabilities (collectively, "Losses") that result from or arise out of (i) the breach of any representation or warranty of Orthodontix set forth in this Agreement or in any certificate delivered to Embassy pursuant hereto; or (ii) the breach of any of the covenants of Orthodontix contained in or arising out of this Agreement or the transactions contemplated hereby.
+Subject to Section 9.4, Orthodontix shall indemnify, defend and hold Embassy, its directors, officers, shareholders, attorneys, agents and affiliates, harmless from and against any and all losses, costs, liabilities, damages, and expenses (including legal and other expenses incident thereto) of every kind, nature and description, including any undisclosed liabilities (collectively, "Losses") that result from or arise

-9.2 By Embassy.
-Subject to Section 9.4, Embassy shall indemnify, defend, and hold Orthodontix its directors, officers, shareholders, attorneys, agents and affiliates harmless from and against any and all Losses that arise out of (i) the breach of any representation or warranty of Embassy set forth in this Agreement or in any certificate delivered to Orthodontix pursuant hereto; or (ii) the breach of any of the covenants of Embassy contained in or arising out of this Agreement or the transactions contemplated hereby.

-9.3 Claims Procedure.
+- out of (i) the breach of any representation or warranty of Orthodontix set forth in this Agreement or in any certificate delivered to Embassy pursuant hereto; or (ii) the breach of any of the covenants of Orthodontix contained in or arising out of this Agreement or the transactions contemplated hereby. - 9.2 By Embassy.
+Subject to Section 9.4, Embassy shall indemnify, defend, and hold Orthodontix its directors, officers, shareholders, attorneys, agents and affiliates harmless from and against any and all Losses that arise out of (i) the breach of any representation or warranty of Embassy set forth in this Agreement or in any certificate delivered to Orthodontix pursuant hereto; or (ii) the breach of any of the covenants of Embassy contained in or arising out of this Agreement or the transactions contemplated hereby. - 9.3 Claims Procedure.
 Should any claim covered by Sections 9.1 or 9.2 be asserted against a party entitled to indemnification under this Article (the "Indemnitee"), the Indemnitee shall promptly notify the party obligated to make indemnification (the "Indemnitor"); provided, however, that any delay or failure in notifying the Indemnitor shall not affect the Indemnitor's liability under this Article if such delay or failure was not prejudicial to the Indemnitor.
-The Indemnitor upon receipt of such notice shall assume the defense thereof with counsel reasonably satisfactory to the Indemnitor in connection with such defense.
-No settlement of any such claim shall be made without the consent of the Indemnitee, such consent not to be unreasonably withheld or delayed, nor shall any such settlement be made by the Indemnitor which does not provide for the absolute, complete and unconditional release of the Indemnitee from such claim.
-In the event that the Indemniter shall have the right to assume the defense thereof without prejudice to its rights to indemnification hereunder.

-9.4 Limitations on Liability.
+The Indemnitor upon receipt of such notice shall assume the defense thereof with counsel reasonably satisfactory to the Indemnitee and the Indemnitee shall extend reasonable cooperation to the Indemnitor in connection with such defense.
+No settlement of any such claim shall be made without the consent of the Indemnitor and Indemnitee, such consent not to be unreasonably withheld or delayed, nor shall any such settlement be made by the Indemnitor which does not provide for the absolute, complete and unconditional release of the Indemnitee from such claim.
+In the event that the Indemnitor shall fail, within a reasonable time, to defend a claim, the Indemnitee shall have the right to assume the defense thereof without prejudice to its rights to indemnification - 9.4 Limitations on Liability.
 Neither Orthodontix nor Embassy shall be liable hereunder as a result of any misrepresentation or breach of such party's representations, warranties or covenants contained in this Agreement unless and until the Losses incurred by each, as the case may be, as a result of such misrepresentations or breaches under this Agreement shall exceed, in the aggregate, \$200,000 (in which case the party liable therefor shall be liable for the entire amount of such claims, including the first \$200,000).